-Most Alaska health care providers, such as doctors and hospitals, must follow both the HIPAA Privacy Rule and state laws that give patients rights in their medical records.
+Most District of Columbia health care providers (such as doctors, hospitals, clinics and others) must follow both the HIPAA Privacy Rule and local rules that give patients rights with respect to their medical records.

 There are some health care providers, however, that do not have to follow the HIPAA Privacy Rule.
 The HIPAA Privacy Rule only covers health care providers that use computers to send health information for certain administrative or financial purposes (such as filing claims for insurance).